nathanjhood/UBento/README.md

 # UBento
 Minimal Ubuntu-based WSL distro ideal for targeting Linux-style NodeJs and CMake development environments from Windows platforms

-The Ubuntu distro that's available from the MS Store is invoked via a snap called "install RELEASE" which provides the Ubuntu.exe on the Windows-side.
-This is a nice interoperability, but the snap requirements are quite costly in both storage and performance.
+The Ubuntu distro that's available from the MS Store is initialized via a snap called "install RELEASE", and also comes bundled with a rather hefty APT package suite called "ubuntu-wsl".
+The MS Store Linux distros are also generally bundled with the "WSL2 Distro Launcher", which provides for example the 'Ubuntu.exe' on the Windows-side.
+This is a nice interoperability, but particularly the snap requirements are quite costly in both storage and performance.

 Instead, we can pull Ubuntu-Minimal (Approx. 74mb) from a Docker container, and launch that in WSL.
 Ubuntu-Minimal has the "unminimize" command which rehydrates the install into the full server version of Ubuntu, and from there we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running 'service --status-all'...) and tailor the environment towards a full-powered development environment (with full GUI/desktop support via an encrypted Windows X-Server) with a much reduced footprint, and in many cases, improved runtime performances.